 NAFLD is often found incidentally when routine labs reveal elevated liver enzymes in an otherwise asymptomatic patient with no known viral hepatitis or significant alcohol consumption.

-To definitively diagnose suspected NAFLD, an ultrasound is often obtained, showing decreased echogenicity of the liver tissue.
+To definitively diagnose suspected NAFLD, an ultrasound is often obtained, showing increased echogenicity of the liver tissue.
 CT and MRI may also be used, though these are more expensive and less often used.

 Weight loss with exercise and diet is advised in patients found to have NAFLD.